danielnaber/jwordsplitter/README.md

 #### Building

-Use `build.sh` to create the JAR.
-It will build the internal binary dictionary from the plain text files in `resources` and then run the required mvn commands.
+Use `build.sh` to create the dictionary from the text files in `resources`.

 #### Changelog